atwine/100_Days_OF_ML_Coding/log.md

 ## Day 51 Fri 28 Sept
 Today I landed on a page of CSS: (page)[www.quackit.com] I want to look closely at the tutorial so I can learn some things because I will need it later in my business.
-I also want to look at a new course from lynda on statistics in data science, hypothesis testing e.t.c I had been suffering wondering how they make responsive sites now I know (This link will help in the future)[https://www.quackit.com/css/grid/tutorial/]
+I had been suffering wondering how they make responsive sites now I know (This link will help in the future)[https://www.quackit.com/css/grid/tutorial/]

+## Day 52 Mon 1 Oct
+Today I want to look at some notebooks talking about linux command line this will help me to get better at using the os module in python.
+I also want to look at a new course from lynda on statistics in data science, hypothesis testing e.t.c